EaDesgin/magento2-warehouses/README.md

+# Multi Location Inventory

+Because the Magento community is currently https://github.com/magento-engcom/magento2/wiki/Technical-Vision.-Catalog-Inventory we nare not longer maintaining this module.

 # Magento 2 Warehouses Store View Inventory

 Module can be used to separate the stock on different store views based on warehouses with grid for fast stock status editing.